puzzle/ansible-rancher/README.md

 Role to create a custom kubernetes cluster on a Rancher Control Plane and add nodes to the cluster.
 Check [roles/custom_k8s_cluster/README.md](./roles/custom_k8s_cluster/README.md) for more details.

+### rancher_keepalived

+Role to deploy keepalived daemonsets on Rancher Control Plane **and** ustom kubernetes clusters.
+Provides one or multiple highly available virtual IPv4/IPv6 address to the regarding cluster.
+Usually directly called from `rke_rancher_clusters` and `custom_rk8s_cluster`.

 ## License